durlavkalita/durlavkalita.github.io/_posts/2021-06/2021-06-15-flutter-folder-structure.md

 For firebase or database integration a folder like `lib/services` might come in handy.

-As I have not yet used state management on flutter till now I won't comment on how that should be structured but I will write about state managment once I get the hang of it.
+As I have not yet used state management on flutter till now I won't comment on how that should be structured but I will write about state management once I get the hang of it.